Liechtenstein–Russia relations

-Russia does not have an embassy in Liechtenstein, but there is a honorary consulate located in Vaduz.
+Russia does not have an embassy in Liechtenstein, but there is an honorary consulate located in Vaduz.
 The Russian ambassador to Switzerland, located in Bern, is also accredited to Liechtenstein.
 Similarly, the Swiss embassy in Moscow also represents Liechtenstein.

 History

 Napoleonic wars

 In the War of the First Coalition, Liechtenstein, as part of the Holy Roman Empire contributed approximately 20 troops to the coalition forces from 1793 to 1796.
 In the War of the Second Coalition and War of the Fifth Coalition the country became an area of conflict and transit between France, Austria and Russia.

 After the Battle of Leipzig in October 1813, the Confederation of the Rhine, of which Liechtenstein was a member, collapsed.
 Liechtenstein sent a contingent of 80 men, which was incorporated into the army of the Grand Duchy of Baden, but did not see action.

 Relations (1815–1914)

 Liechtenstein under Austria, Russia and Prussia was a member of the Holy Alliance, in which all three members guaranteed Liechtenstein's sovereignty in 1815.

 In 1867 Alexander II of Russia had offered Johann II, Prince of Liechtenstein to purchase Russian Alaska, but he refused as he believed the territory was useless.

 From 1894 to 1898 Prince Franz of Liechtenstein, then heir presumptive of his brother, Johann II, served as Austrian Ambassador in Russia and became a Knight of the Order of Saint Alexander Nevsky and Order of St. Andrew, the highest order in Russia.

 Engineer Johann Beck from Triesenberg emigrated to Russia in 1884 and opened a construction business in Yekaterinodar.
 This company was responsible for the building of several buildings and infrastructure projects in the area, such as a bridge over the Kuban River in 1908.
 Beck recruited several people from his home-country of Liechtenstein to work in his company, including future mayor of Vaduz Ludwig Ospelt.